agajareiitr/agajareiitrblog/content/posts/aws-deploy-django.md

 ### Now that Our Instance is Launched we have do update it and make it ready for Django
 ---
 ## 2. Updating Ubuntu, Installing Python,Virtualenv, nginx, supervisor
-1. Run The FOllowing Commands :
+1. Run The Following Commands :
     1. ```sudo apt-get update```
     2. ```sudo apt-get upgrade```